 High/abnormal lipid levels are linked to cardiovascular diseases, obesity, and even death.
 Eating foods that control the metabolism, accumulation, and excretion of lipids, like cholesterol, is the easiest way to avoid such disorders.

 Pumpkin seeds are rich sources of good fats, fiber, and antioxidants.
-Along with other plant seeds like flax and purslane, pumpkin seeds can prevent body weight gain and cholesterol accumulation in the liver (20).
+Along with other plant seeds like flax and purslane, pumpkin seeds can prevent body weight gain and cholesterol accumulation in the liver as well as aid weight loss (20).

 The strong anti-obesity effect of these seeds is attributed to the presence of omega-3 fatty acids, phytosterols, vitamin-E derivatives, and ß-carotene.
 Linoleic, linolenic, and oleic acids help lower blood cholesterol levels (20).